BA Renmin Uni; MSc LSE; PhD Macquarie

 Wei Li has worked as a researcher on water conservation and renewable energy for the World Bank, the Chinese Ministry of Environmental Protection and Renmin University of China.

-She joined the University of Sydney China Studies Centre and Business School in 2011 and holds the Australian-Chinese Chamber of Commerce and Industries research fellowship.
+She joined the University of Sydney China Studies Centre and Business School in 2011 and held the Australian-Chinese Chamber of Commerce and Industries research fellowship before being appointed to a lectureship in International Business.

 She is a core member of the KPMG/Business School research team and leads the Chinese outbound investors' survey project.
 She co-developed the KPMG/University of Sydney database on Chinese outbound direct investment in Australia.